 - Co-author an article with another company and submit it to an industry publication.

-- Partner up with companies that aren’t in your space at all, but who share a similar audience – wine and chocolate anyone?
+- Partner with companies that aren’t in your space at all but share a similar audience – wine and chocolate, anyone?

 5. Experiment with Paid Promotion

 This isn’t a case of saving the best for last.
 Many organizations engage in content marketing due to the promise of organic reach.
 And, you will get there . . . . in time.
 But, if you wish to speed things along, it doesn’t hurt to experiment with paid promotion.

 Google AdWords is one of the most obvious options, but it’s certainly not the only one.
 You could also consider other possibilities like:

 Advertising on social media is still relatively inexpensive (on certain platforms) and (better yet) highly targeted.
 Remember the organic social media campaign from step 1?
 Give it a few days (or longer) to see which messages are the most successful.
 Then give those rock star posts a little boost.
 Or, if you’re willing to plan in advance, install a piece of code on your website and retarget your visitors with a campaign on your social platform of choice.